KozhevnikovM/instagram_competition_helper/README.md

 ```

 ## Warning:
-Checking than user exist make take a long time.
+Checking that mentioned user is exist take a long time.
-And I decided use files for caching responses.
+I decided use files for caching responses.
 If you do not want to use old cached info, you need to clear folder named 'cache'